tzachar/cmp-tabnine/README.md

 and the entire suggestion to the `documentation` property of the entry, such that `cmp` will display the suggested lines in the documentation panel.

+To enable multi-line completions, you should (a) have a Pro account and (b) select either the hybrid or cloud completion models in the TabNine Hub.

+Support is also pending the resolution of [this issue](https://github.com/codota/tabnine-nvim/issues/6#issuecomment-1364655503).

 # More Commands

 - `:CmpTabnineHub`: Open Tabnine Hub
 - `:CmpTabnineHubUrl`: Show the link to Tanine Hub